Department of Finance, Economics, and Accounting

 ACC 476 Advanced Income Tax Accounting (3)

-Prerequisite(s): ACC 372 with a minimum grade of C. Advanced federal income tax topics including property transactions and international taxation issues.
+Prerequisite(s): ACC 372 with a minimum grade of C. Federal income tax laws as they apply to property transactions, corporate taxation, and the taxation of passthrough entities.

 ACC 477 Auditing (3)